Divorce Financial Settlements

 There are various factors should be considered when working towards a divorce settlement and that a judge will consider when making a financial settlement for you in a family court.

-Key considerations or divorce settlements include each party’s:
+Key considerations or divorce settlements which include each party’s:

 - Income and earning capacity